maxrossi/greenlet-scheduler/README.md

 ## Current requirements for documentation generation

-1. Documentaion can be built on either Windows or macOS
+1. Documentation can be built on either Windows or macOS
 2. Uses our custom PythonInterpreter
 3. Doxygen 1.12.0 (or higher) installed on build machine
 4. Following libraries available in /carbon/common/lib on build branch: